x

 “It’s a heartbreaking end all around,” Carter said.

-Henry and Carter both talked about the need to make sure people who shouldn’t have guns don’t have them.
+Both the chief and the mayor talked about the need to make sure people who shouldn’t have guns don’t have them.
 Henry said this case has all kinds of hallmarks and flags that will be released in the coming days.

 “We have rules and regulations on both the state and federal level that talk about what we need to do about who can have guns.
 Talk about the kind of mental health we need to have to possess firearms,” Henry said.
 “As the evidence comes out in the next few days, I hope we use this as an opportunity to really revisit how serious we are as a state and a country of the types of violence that have become all too common.”